 Writing White Fragility, an editorial discussion, presented by Penguin Random House

-Tuesday, October 20, 2020
+Originally Aired: October 20, 2020

 Recommended Reading senior editor Brandon Taylor talks to Ross Feeler about “Parisian Honeymoon,” a story about a man who discovers that his new wife is a bigot.
 They will discuss their editing process, and how to write anti-racist stories with racist characters without being morally didactic.

 This event is presented by Penguin Random House.

 Swords Out: A Dungeons & Dragons Murder Mystery, presented by Substack

 Originally Aired: October 22, 2020